-the public.
+CSG812 On 4 December 2020, a complaint was received by a member of the public.
 It met the conditions in section 93 of the Welsh Language Measure and was therefore a valid complaint.
-The complaint was made in regard to an English only message the complainant complaint was received by a member of received from the Chief Constable of Dyfed Powys Police on 2 December 2020.
+The complaint was made in regard to an English only message the complainant received from the Chief Constable of Dyfed Powys Police on 2 December 2020.
 The complaint was received by email.
-In the email, the complainant said he uploaded a report in Welsh onto the
+In the email, the complainant said he uploaded a report in Welsh onto the Dyfed-Powys Police website under the 'Reporting a Crime' Section on 1 December 2020, and received an English